 7. Understand the changes for 2020

 The coronavirus pandemic has added an extra layer of uncertainty to moving away from home this year.
 At Sanctuary Students, we’re doing everything we can to make the transition as simple, smooth and safe as possible.
-We've produced a handy guide for our students which details the adjustments we’ve made to shared spaces, repairs, rooms visits and on-site facilities.

-You can also read our blog about what to expect on move-in day to make your first day less stressful.
+You can read our blog about what to expect on move-in day to make your first day less stressful.
 For information on how your chosen university will be approaching coronavirus and the current social distancing measures, please visit their website.

 8. Phone home (but not too much)